ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 document.body.style.backgroundColor = "blue";
 ```

-Here we are directly modifying the backgroundColor property of the body's style property.
+Here we are directly changing the value of the backgroundColor property of the body's style property.

 ```js
 document.body.appendChild(productElement);
 ```

-Here, we are using an indirect method of adding a new element to our dom.
+Here, we are using an indirect method of adding a new element to our DOM.

 ---